isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 ## 🧪Testing

 ### Jest
 We have used the testing framework Jest for some unit tests, using its built-in functions.
 One of the tests that were performed is to check whether the app crashes on render, by testing the `App` component.
+In addition, we have tested user interaction for the search input field.
+The service function `getRatingDescription` has also been tested, which is used to display the correct description of selected amount of stars.
+Snapshot tests are useful when wanting to make sure that the UI does not change unexpectedly.
+The tests generate a json version of a component, to check if this matches an earlier representation.
+We created snapshot tests for the `KommuneCard` and `ReviewCard` components with use of the react-test-renderer, to ensure that they rendered as expected with data.

 ### Cypress